jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 Every LAB POD includes a full installation of all the above-mentioned software.

-**Verify clock synchronization (optional - only required if troubleshooting)**
+## Verify clock synchronization (optional - only required if troubleshooting)

 When collecting data from any source, a key requirement is a precise and reliable time reference.
 If the data source and the collector clocks are not aligned, the data becomes inaccurate and can lead to misleading interpretations of a system state.

 This lab relies on NTP (Network Time Protocol) to keep all the devices in sync with the Ubuntu Linux Server acting as NTP master.
 Ensure the NTP configuration is correct on the C9300 with the show clock command

-1. From the Windows Jump Host desktop, connect to each of the IOS XE devices and check that the current time is correct and that the NTP server is configured.
+From the Windows Jump Host desktop, connect to each of the IOS XE devices and check that the current time is correct and that the NTP server is configured.

+### Ensure that the time is correct on the IOS XE devices
 ```
 c9300# show clock
 ...
 c9300# sh run | include ntp
 ntp server 10.1.1.3

 csr1000# show clock
 ...
 csr1000# sh run | include ntp
 ntp server 10.1.1.3

 C9800# show clock
 ...
 C9800# sh run | include ntp
 ntp server 10.1.1.3
 ```

-**Ensure that the time is in-sync between the IOS XE devices.**
+### Ensure time is in-sync on Ubuntu

-1. On the Windows Jump Host desktop, double-click on the **Ubuntu** icon to open a PuTTY session.
-Check NTP status and verify NTP is syncronized
+Open a SSH connection to the Ubuntu and check NTP status and verify NTP is syncronized

 ```
 auto@automation:~$ date

 Wed Oct 9 09:02:12 PDT 2029